greatsharma/Localization-Filters/README.md

 # Localization-Filters

-Python implementation of popular filters.
+Python implementation of popular filters for object localization.